ACLS Provider Course

 What is the proper technique for opening the airway of a trauma patient?

-What is the dose of adenosine for pediatric SVT?
+What is the recommended initial dose of amiodarone in cardiac arrest?